 Fees for Services

+Please contact me for more information on fees.
 I accept payment by cash, check and credit card.
 All checks should be made out to Michelle Horton Therapy.
-You can also use your FSA (Flexible Spending Account) card.
+You can also use your HSA (Health Savings Account) or FSA (Flexible Spending Account) cards.
 Payment is due at the time that services are rendered.

 Insurance and Out-of-Network Reimbursement